shawnps/mygengo-python/README.md

 ### "approve" Parameters:
 - _rating_: Required.
 1 - 5, 1 = ohgodwtfisthis, 5 = I want yo babies yo,
 - _for_translator_: Optional.
 Comments that you can pass on to the translator.
 - _for_mygengo_: Optional.
-Comments to send to the myGengo staff (kept private on myGengo's end)
+Comments to send to the Gengo staff (kept private on Gengo's end)
 - _public_: Optional.
 1 (true) / 0 (false, default).
-Whether myGengo can share this feedback publicly.
+Whether Gengo can share this feedback publicly.

 ### "reject" Parameters:
 - _reason_: Required.
 Reason for rejection (must be "quality", "incomplete", "other")